python/devguide/testing/buildbots.rst

 ``--fromfile`` (or ``-f``) option of the test runner to run the exact sequence recorded in that text file::

-   ./python -W error -E -bb -m test -uall -rwW --fromfile mytestsequence.txt
+   ./python -E  -m test --slow-ci --timeout=2400 -j2 -u-cpu,-urlfetch,-network --junit-xml test-results.xml -j4 --fromfile mytestsequence.txt

 In the example sequence above, if ``test_zipimport`` had failed, you would first test the following sequence: